pallab-gain/Sized-Balanced-Tree/README.md

 #### Install devependecies and build library

-1. Install dependencies
+- Install dependencies

   `npm install`

-2. Run and test in devloper environment
+- Run and test in devloper environment

-   ``npm run dev`
+  `npm run dev`

-3. Build library and use in production
+- Build library and use in production

   `npm run prod`

   You will find the library in `dist` folder

+- Update or generate api doc

+  `npm run generate-doc`